juanpc2018/GW-Instek-GDS-3K/README.md

 at Low setting, increase quality of HDMI 1080p signals drastically on Smart TVs. </br>
 Looking YouTube Videos feels like watching [444](https://www.displayninja.com/chroma-subsampling/) instead of [420](https://en.wikipedia.org/wiki/Chroma_subsampling#Sampling_systems_and_ratios) </br>

-Chroma Enhancer also makes compression "artifacts" more visible, </br>
+Chroma Enhancer makes compression "artifacts" more visible, too much compression in Gradient & Shadows. </br>
 the following model VP-734 removed Chroma Enhancement, and replaced with Noise Reduction Algorithms.. </br>
 NTSC video looks Ok on a small sceen, but large screens 55" at FullHD, require Enhancements. </br>
 1 type of Shapness is Not enough, too much of a single algorithm looks artificial, </br>